inducer/islpy/doc/index.rst

     2011.2.
 If you would like to use the software that's described here, get a current checkout from `github <http://github.com/inducer/islpy>`_.

+    Also, there were a few breaking changes in isl that reflect through to Python:
-    Also, :class:`islpy.Dim` was renamed to :class:`islpy.Space` in isl.
+    :class:`islpy.Dim` was renamed to :class:`islpy.Space` in isl, and :class:`islpy.Div` was removed, having been superseded by :class:`islpy.Aff`.

 Now you obviously want to watch the library do something (at least mildly) cool?
 Well, sit back and watch::